TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/project_canada.md

 #### Curriculum Competencies - Applied Design, Testing

 Use this opportunity to create a Mad Lib that tells the stories of our times.
-Connect with some current events relevant to your community and to our lives.
 Technology is used to connect people with the things they care about.
-The field Digital Media, for example, is where we digital artifacts are created to communicate messages to the world.
+The field Digital Media, for example, is where digital artifacts are created to communicate messages to the world.

 Some possible story themes:
 * Current events in the world